 Links to your website remain an extremely important Google ranking factor.
 Studies show that the number of domains linking to a page correlated with rankings more than any other factor, making obtaining links a very important piece of your SEO puzzle.

-We build links in a number of ways:
+At Digital Treasury, we build links in a number of ways:

-- Local and niche directory listings
+- Local and niche directory listings;

-- Social media accounts and
+- Social media accounts; and

 7. Monitor Your Ranking Gains